-Expats living in the Eurozone, businesses trading in the region and Europeans holding excess Sterling may be intrigued to hear that MoneyCorp have just launched a savings account which supports both currencies.
+Expats living in the Eurozone, businesses trading in the region and Europeans holding excess Sterling may be intrigued to hear that MoneyCorp have just launched a savings account which supports both pounds and euros.

 The MoneyCorp account, which requires 90-day notice for all withdrawals, offers a handsome interest rate of 1.3% too – provided you are depositing Sterling – the rate on Euro deposits is just 0.05%.

 Customers or businesses applying for the account – it’s open to both – should also be aware that they will only be able to pay funds in by making an online transfer from another Moneycorp account.
 All withdrawals will be credited to the same MoneyCorp deposit account.

 Customers will be able to add money to their accounts – up to a value of £1 million pounds and €1 million euros, with a minimum of £10,00 (or €10,000) initial deposit, for as long as the issue remains open.